-Alexander Lee is an Assistant Professor of Philosophy in the Institute for Culture and Environment at Alaska Pacific University.
+Alexander Lee is an Assistant Professor of Philosophy in the Institute of Culture and Environment at Alaska Pacific University.
 Alex presented a the 2012 ISEE summer conference and has been an active member of the society since.
 His work explores moral obligations in the face of environmental change, focusing on wildlife conservation and land management policy in the American West.
 Alex has published work appearing in Environmental Ethics, Environmental Values, and Ethics, Policy, and Environment.
-He has also contributed opinion pieces and works of public philosophy to outlets including High Country News, The Boulder Daily Camera, The Salt Lake Tribune, Mother Nature Network, and Revelator.
+He has also contributed opinion pieces and works of public philosophy to outlets including High Country News, The Boulder Daily Camera, The Salt Lake Tribune, Mother Nature Network, and The Revelator.

 Martin Drenthen, Geoffrey Frasz, Simon Hailwood, Teea Kortetmaki, and Dan Shahar